nyu-multicore/k-means/README.md

 This would build and generate different versions of executables in the folder `cmake-build-release`.

 - kmeans_seq: basic sequential version
-- kmeans_ver3: parallel implementation of [_Accelerating K-Means Clustering with Parallel Implementations and GPU computing_](https://ieeexplore.ieee.org/document/7322467)
-- kmeans_par1_1: parallel versions including the parallelization of the point assignments
+- kmeans_par1: parallel versions including the parallelization of the point assignments, in Parallel k/h -Means Clustering for Large Data Sets
-- kmeans_par1_2: parallel versions including the parallelization of the point assignments and center recompute
+- kmeans_par2: parallel versions including the parallelization of the point assignments and center recompute, in Parallel k/h -Means Clustering for Large Data Sets
+- kmeans_par3: parallel implementation of [_Accelerating K-Means Clustering with Parallel Implementations and GPU computing_](https://ieeexplore.ieee.org/document/7322467)
+- kmeans_parakmeans: our proposed version.

 ## Executable Usage